artemgassan/ShortsBlock/README.md

 <details>
   <summary>Which blocks on the YouTube page will be hidden?</summary>

-1. The Shorts section on the Youtube homepage
+1. The Shorts section on the YouTube homepage

 2. The Shorts section in the sidebar
    ![The Shorts section in the sidebar](assets/docs/1.png)